 Juju documentation

-Juju is an open source orchestration engine for software operators that enables the deployment, integration and lifecycle management of applications at any scale, on any infrastructure, using special software operators called ‘charms’.
+Juju is an open source orchestration engine for software operators that enables the deployment, integration, and lifecycle management of applications in the cloud using special software operators called ‘charms’.

 In this documentation